sujimatts/devops/general/cloud_services_summary.md

     Gateway - Create a gateway endpoint to send traffic to Amazon S3 or DynamoDB using private IP addresses.
 You route traffic from your VPC to the gateway endpoint using               route tables.
 Gateway endpoints do not enable AWS PrivateLink.

+## VPC endpoint v/s AWS PrivateLink
+VPC endpoint — The entry point in your VPC that enables you to connect privately to a service.
+AWS PrivateLink — A technology that provides private connectivity between VPCs and services.

 ### AWS Transit Gateway
 AWS Transit Gateway connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
 This simplifies your network and puts an end to complex peering relationships.
 It acts as a cloud router – each new connection is only made once.